TeamXNetRouter/JKL-DynamicRouting/README.md

     cd mininet
     ```

-4. Install all Mininet companions by running the following command:
+4. Install all Mininet dependencies by running the following command:

     ```bash
-    mininet/util/install.sh
+    ./util/install.sh -a
     ```

-5. Once the installation is complete, you can proceed to the next steps.
+5. Once the installation is complete, you can proceed with the next steps.

 # Steps
-Follow the steps below to get the system up and running on your computer:
+Follow the instructions below to get the system up and running:

 1. Clone the repository: